 9. Expect the Unexpected

-A lot of my webinar consisted of going into the Market Samurai software and demonstrating some of what it can do related to Keyword Research and SEO. (full disclosure – I earn a commission if you purchase Market Samurai through the link) When doing my practice runs, the software ran smoothly, and all inquiries for keyword information happened at lightning speed.
+A lot of my webinar consisted of going into the Market Samurai software and demonstrating some of what it can do related to Keyword Research and SEO.
+(Editor’s Note: Market Samurai is no longer available; check out Semrush instead.)
+When doing my practice runs, the software ran smoothly, and all inquiries for keyword information happened at lightning speed.

 Well of course, during the webinar, things were super slow!
 I mean like, a snail climbing a 60 degree incline with the wind blowing in it’s face kind of slow.